adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ## Setup and Installation

-The use of the User Sync tool depends on your enterprise having set up Product License Configurations in the Adobe Admin Console.
+The use of the User Sync tool depends on your enterprise having set up product configurations in the Adobe Admin Console.
 For more information about how to do this, see the [Configure Services](https://helpx.adobe.com/enterprise/help/configure-services.html#configure_services_for_group) help page.